athowes/biorisk-ixri/week2/README.md

 12. Near miss needs to be defined
 13. WHO and OECD could help advance norms
 14. More formal process for developing emerging biosafety norms

+## In meeting

+* No screening for individuals working in labs
+* Doesn't reflect their morals and ethics
+* Stress and time pressure
+* WHO has 10x less employees than the CDC